Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 Nugal beach, the most beautiful beach on the Makarska Riviera

-Podgora beach: located in the village of Podgora, this beach offers a mixture of pebbles and sand with clear water ideal for swimming.
+Podgora beach: Located in the village of Podgora, this beach offers a mixture of pebbles and sand with clear water ideal for swimming.
 It is surrounded by the picturesque backdrop of the Biokovo Mountains and offers various amenities such as sun loungers, parasols and beach bars.

 Beaches of Zivogosce: Smaller beaches suitable for families with children in the small village of Živogošće.
 It has a pebbly coastline, crystal clear water and is surrounded by olive groves and pine trees.